Portugal 12. mai til 19. mai 2001

 .

-Portuguese: Ponte 25 de Abril, 25th of April Bridge is a suspension bridge connecting the city of Lisbon, capital of Portugal,
+Portuguese: Ponte 25 de Abril, 25th of April Bridge is a suspension bridge connecting the city of Lisbon, capital of Portugal, to the

 It was inaugurated on August 6, 1966.
 It is often compared to the